mjhoffmeister/blog/_jacob_cycle/2024-03-02-beginnings.md

 [Part 1](introduction.html#historical-context) that the final form of the story as we have it in the Bible was arranged in the period of the Babylonian exile.
-Terminology is being used here that might have caused the original hearers or readers to consider the exile of the northern tribes to Assyria and of the southern tribes to Judah.
+Terminology is being used here that might have caused the original hearers or readers to consider the exile of the northern tribes to Assyria and of the southern tribes to Babylon.
 The hope of return to the land as established at Bethel ([Genesis 28:15](https://biblia.com/bible/esv/genesis/28/15)) would call to them from the past and give them hope.
-If you're a Christian, that hope calls to you, as well, as you endure through the final exodus ([Revelation 12](https://biblia.com/bible/esv/revelation/12)) and wait for the ultimate reunification of heaven and earth
+If you're a Christian, that hope calls to you, as well, as you endure through the final exodus ([Revelation 12](https://biblia.com/bible/esv/revelation/12)) and wait for the ultimate reunification of heaven and earth ([Revelation 22:10](https://biblia.com/bible/esv/revelation/22/10).)
-([Revelation 22:10](https://biblia.com/bible/esv/revelation/22/10).)

 ## Pregnancy and birth of Esau and Jacob